 Another article we wrote gave an introduction to Backendless pub/sub messaging which included a sample for broadcasting and receiving messages.
 Today we are going to show how to use Backendless messaging for conditional message delivery.

 In another post, we introduced you to the publish/subscribe messaging API.
 The API can be used to broadcast messages that can be received by multiple client apps.
 Note: It is important to distinguish between pub/sub messages and Push Notification messages.
 There are a number of technical differences and purposes where an app should use one…

-In my previous post I described a feature for conditional pub/sub message delivery using SQL selectors.
-With that (selector) approach the publisher must attach headers to the message and the subscriber uses an SQL-based condition which references header names and values.
+In another post, we described a feature for conditional pub/sub message delivery using SQL selectors.
+With that (selector) approach, the publisher must attach headers to the message and the subscriber uses an SQL-based condition that references header names and values.
 In addition to selectors, Backendless supports another type of conditional delivery – subtopics.
-Consider the following example:

 Publish/subscribe messaging has been around for a long time.
 The concept is rather simple – a program can publish a message to a queue or a topic, while another program subscribes to the queue or the topic to receive published messages.
-There are a lot caveats in the model with conditional delivery, message…
+There are a lot of caveats in the model such as conditional delivery, message…

 In this series of articles, we are going to show you how to make a beautiful chat app using Xcode Swift that supports sending, editing, and deleting messages with both text and images.